davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

   ```

 In the above code:
-  - We `malloc()` just the right amount of space for the email string.
+  - We `malloc()` the exact amount of space for the email string.
 The size is the length of the `user` + `domain` + `2`.
-Hmm, why add `2`?
-(1 is for the `@` symbol.
-1 for the terminating `\0` character)
+Why add `2`?
+(1 byte for the `@` symbol.
+1 byte for the terminating `\0` character)!

   - Next, we're presented with a rather annoying thing with `malloc()`.
-It does not clear out the contents after it allocates the space (that's actually a "feature," because it's faster to leave the memory as-is).
-All `malloc()` does is return the pointer to the first byte it allocated back to you.
-That means there could be existing garbage stored in the memory that was allocated!
-Therefore, we need to set the string to empty (which is equivalent to setting a string's 0th position to the `\0` character.)
+It does not clear out the contents after it allocates the space  to you (it's actually a "feature," because it's faster to leave the memory as-is).
+All `malloc()` does is return the pointer to the first byte.
+That means there could be existing *garbage* stored in the memory that was allocated!
+Therefore, we set the string to empty (which is equivalent to setting a string's 0th position to the `\0` character.)

+    - You might say that this step was not needed since we reassign it immediately, and you'd be right in this case.
+However, consider if the first thing you did was to concatenate a string to `email`.
+If `email` wasn't cleared out, you may get some interesting results.

-    - If you would rather that C clears out the contents of newly-allocated memory, you should use `calloc()` instead, but it's slower.
+    - If you would rather that C clears out the contents of newly-allocated memory for you, you should use `calloc()` instead, but it's a bit slower.

-  - With enough buffer on hand now, the subsequent `strcpy()` and `strcat()` calls have enough space to concatenate and build up this string. `strcpy()` and `strcat()` automatically adds the null character to the modified string.
+  - With enough buffer on hand now, the subsequent `strcpy()` and `strcat()` calls now have enough space to concatenate and build up this email string. `strcpy()` and `strcat()` automatically adds the `\0` character to the modified string.

   - On the Last Line, we return the address to the `email`, or rather, to the first byte of the allocated memory.
 Because the memory to store `email` is created on the heap, it does not disappear after the `return` statement.

 **Check-In Exercise** Doing the exercise below will be fruitful, because you'll likely use it for future assignments.

   - Write a function `char* strrepeat(char *str, unsigned int nrepeat)` to return a newly allocated string `nrepeat` copies of `str` concatenated together.
-For instance, `strrepeat("hi", 3)` returns a pointer to `hihihi`, and `strrepeat("hi", 0)` returns simply an empty string (that is, a char array of size 1, which contains just the null character `\0`).
+For instance, `strrepeat("hi", 3)` returns a pointer to `hihihi`, and `strrepeat("hi", 0)` returns simply an empty string (that is, a char array of size 1, which contains just `\0`).